tomshaffner/PiThermalCam/index.md

 ## Introduction
 {:.no_toc}

 It's winter, and my heating bill has gone up.
 I've also noticed a draft in certain areas of my house, so I decided it was time to fulfill my long-awaited dream of getting a thermal camera.
-These have generated some buzz of late as potential Covid temperature detectors, but I was more interested in seeing where there's an insulation problem in my house that I might fix.
+These have generated some buzz of late as potential Covid temperature detectors, but I was more interested in seeing where there's an insulation problem in my house that I might fix, or to be able to detect leaks in pipes.
 Also, fun to play with!

 Cameras such as these can produce images like this one, showing where heat is leaving a building: